 Transition Team Chair

-The initial charge of the Transition Team members was broadly to make decisions regarding the implementation NAFSN’s big vision and mission, set forth in the 2014 White Paper on the Proposed North American Food Systems Network.
+The initial charge of the Transition Team members was to make broad decisions regarding the implementation NAFSN’s big vision and mission, set forth in the 2014 White Paper on the Proposed North American Food Systems Network.

-As group of people new to working together and new to NAFSN, we first set up communications structures and expectations for our virtual team.
-We read the background history and agreed on the draft NAFSN mission statement established by the previous steering committee, but quickly realized a need to identify decision making processes and create transparent systems that would be functional for small groups and the organization as a whole.
+As a group of people new to working together and new to NAFSN, we first set up communications structures and expectations for our virtual team.
+We read the background history and agreed on the draft NAFSN mission statement established by the previous steering committee, but quickly realized a need to identify decision-making processes and create transparent systems that would be functional for small groups and the organization as a whole.
 We established online sharing and meeting protocols, agreed on using consent governance in our meetings, and have a running open source document for minutes and agendas.
 Phases of organizational development have been mapped and prioritized based on the member survey data, and best practices for virtual work teams have been established.

-Now, with the NAFSN workplan, decision making processes and clear path toward member engagement, we are excited to start the dynamic process of working with all the members.
+Now, with the NAFSN work plan, decision-making processes and clear path toward member engagement, we are excited to start the dynamic process of working with all the members.

 We are currently in Phase 2 of 4 phases of organizational development.
 (Phase 1 was led by a steering committee and working group, who established the organization’s research, drafted vision and mission, invited founding members and then passed it off to us, the Transition Team.)
 Objectives for Phase 2 (the “transition phase”, which we expect to run through spring of 2017) include:

-a) to develop the organization as a functional body including virtual work teams, board elections, policies for governance, and inclusive, transparent decisionmaking (such as sociocracy/dynamic governance).
+a) to develop the organization as a functional body including virtual work teams, board elections, policies for governance, and inclusive, transparent decision-making (such as sociocracy/dynamic governance).

-b) for stakeholders to meet in person and online to discuss the white paper, workplan, certification/accreditation, organizational structure, and to begin sharing resources.
+b) for stakeholders to meet in person and online to discuss the white paper, work plan, certification/accreditation, organizational structure, and to begin sharing resources.

-c) to set fundraising plan and member drive efforts, and to realize operating income via grants, sponsorships, scholarship drives, membership fees and advertising.
+c) to set fundraising plan and member drive efforts and to realize operating income via grants, sponsorships, scholarship drives, membership fees and advertising.

-d) establish the key communications and marketing infrastructure of the network, and initiate online networking and program platforms to meet current needs (though key program / activities infrastructure will not be fully developed until Phase 3).
+d) establish the key communications and marketing infrastructure of the network, and initiate online networking and program platforms to meet current needs (though key program and activities infrastructure will not be fully developed until Phase 3).

-Phase 3 is the build out and soft launch phase and it includes intensive fundraising, hiring staff, and the initial launch of programming and activities such as certification and accreditation.
-Depending on organizational income, infrastructure and the accreditation process with partnering institutions and organizations, we expect NAFSN development to advance to Phase 3 in approximately one year.
+Phase 3 is the build out and soft launch phase, and it includes intensive fundraising, hiring staff, and the initial launch of programming and activities such as certification and accreditation.
+Depending on organizational income, infrastructure, and the accreditation process with partnering institutions and organizations, we expect NAFSN development to advance to Phase 3 in approximately one year.
 We will know we’ve reached Phase 4 when the organization is fully funded and the programs and projects are fully functional.